 Can You Use Melatonin for Anxiety?
 Here’s What You Need to Know

 Melatonin has become a go-to supplement for helping Americans get a good night’s sleep.
 According to a 2020 survey from the Council for Responsible Nutrition (CRN), 66% of people who take a supplement for sleep health, take melatonin.

 Taking the synthetic version of the hormone can signal to your body that it’s time for bed if it’s not naturally winding down on its own.

 “Melatonin is a hormone that’s produced in the brain by the pineal gland,” says Melinda Ring, MD, executive director of the Osher Center for Integrative Medicine at Northwestern University in Chicago.
 “It’s responsible for many different things, most notably for regulating our body’s circadian rhythm.”

-Eric Rafla-Yuan, MD, a clinical professor in the department of psychiatry at the University of California San Diego, explains that our brains produce melatonin in response to light.
+Eric Rafla-Yuan, MD, a clinical professor in the department of psychiatry at the University of California San Diego, explains that our brains produce melatonin in response to a lack of light.

 “Our brain’s default is to make melatonin,” he says.
 “But when it’s light out, receptors in our eyes that detect light tell our brains not to make it.”

 People sometimes take melatonin for other conditions as well.
 According to the CRN survey, 37 percent of supplement users who take supplements for mental health reasons—like anxiety, depression, and stress management—take melatonin.
 But is this relaxation helper also a magic-bullet for anxiety?

 What the research says about melatonin for anxiety